officelearn/azure-docs.sv-se/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     Next, split the dataset into a Training set (2/3rds) and Test set (1/3rd).
 We don't need to do any feature scaling because there is only one column of independent variables, and packages typically do scaling for you.
     ```

-1. Kodcell; När den körs har den här cellen inga utdata.
+1. Kod cell; När det körs har den här cellen inga utdata.

     ```python
     from sklearn.model_selection import train_test_split